Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 ***"Get under that fuckin’ bar!!"***

 Nofl reached the bottom of the steps in time to get a good look at the thick steel bar in question.
 It was loaded with solid metal plates all the way to its edges and was bending alarmingly under the strain.
-The mass alone was…astounding.
+The mass alone was... astounding.
 He made note of the blue warning light at the threshold and blanched when he saw what the gravity inside the room was set to.
-The resulting *weight* under that heavy a force…
+The resulting *weight* under that heavy a force...

 Julian was in the process of inserting himself underneath it and taking that incredible weight across his broad, heavy shoulders.
 Where normally he had an open and friendly face, right then he was wild-eyed and uncaged as though something had just made the mistake of becoming his mortal enemy.

 The two vastly larger Deathworlders with him looked even wilder.
 Clearly, the shouting had been their doing.

 What followed was legitimately terrifying.
 Spurred by yet more roars of encouragement, Julian took the full weight as he lifted the bar off the rack, then bent at the knees and hips while keeping his back straight.
 The bar went down, his rear came alarmingly close to the floor.
 He made a guttural, red-faced grunt, and the corded muscles in his thick neck bulged from the immense forces at play.
 More yelling, a look of agony and then, with a defiant bellow, the bar went back up.
-Down, up, down again…shaking with tremendous effort, back up for a third time.
+Down, up, down again... shaking with tremendous effort, back up for a third time.

 Not content with that feat, his companions quickly whipped a plate off each side of the bar and dropped them to the matting with a calamitous thud.
 The feat was repeated, each time until Julian could lift no more, then another plate was pulled off... and so on.
 When there were only a few plates left on each side and Julian stalled, Warhorse ambled behind him and provided the barest assisting nudge against the bar, bellowing right next to his ear and "encouraging" him to force out another dozen repetitions.
 Down to two plates, even more reps, than one plate, the bare bar, and finally just his own bodyweight.
 By then Julian could hardly move but Adam was merciless, and didn’t let him stop until he could barely rise on his own.
 It took a shockingly long time to reach that point, and Etsicitty spent it with an expression like he was in profound pain.